Italy's new, far-right leader heads to EU HQ to break ice | Politics

 She told legislators last week that questioning Europe doesn't make anyone “an enemy or a heretic, but a pragmatist, who does not fear saying when something doesn't work properly.”
 And French officials said after Meloni met with President Emmanuel Macron last week that she's willing to toe the line set by her predecessor Mario Draghi, an unabashed EU and eurozone aficionado.

 Italy, of course, isn't in a strong position to break ranks with the EU or the euro currency.
-Its overall debt exceeds 150% of gross domestic product and it's in line to get around 200 billion euros in aid to deal with the economic crisis caused by the pandemic.
+Its overall debt exceeds 150 per cent of gross domestic product and it's in line to get around 200 billion euros in aid to deal with the economic crisis caused by the pandemic.
 This offers the EU institutions extensive political leverage.

-On EU foreign policy too, which has become much more a trans-Atlantic endeavour with the United States since Russia invaded Ukraine on Feb.
-24, Meloni has had to overcome suspicions that her coalition could be leaning too far towards Putin.
+On EU foreign policy too, which has become much more a trans-Atlantic endeavor with the United States since Russia invaded Ukraine on February 24, Meloni has had to overcome suspicions that her coalition could be leaning too far towards Putin.

 When Berlusconi boasted to his Forza Italia lawmakers last month of having reestablished contact with Putin and exchanged gifts of vodka and wine over his recent 86th birthday, Meloni immediately put her foot down.